uniblab/Icod/README.md

 comment-boilerplate in the source code.

 ## Copyright and Licensing
-Icod.Argh is a command-line arguments handler and processor.
+Icod is a library of serialization, threading, APM, and licensing helpers.
 Copyright (C) 2025 Timothy J. Bruce

 This library is free software; you can redistribute it and/or